We are supporting with

 WHAT ARE WE DOING TO HELP?

-Here are just some of the research projects we are currently funding to help New Zealand kids with cancer.
+Here are just some of the research projects we have funded to help New Zealand kids with cancer.

 A ‘game changing’ approach to treat an aggressive and incurable form of brain cancer